lonkaars/avans-whether-station/scripts/readme.md

 # scripts

-this subdirectory contains auxiliary scripts
+this subdirectory contains build toolchain setup and other auxiliary scripts

 ## windows install